Forward will enroll at Villanova this fall

 The 2011 season ended with a flourish for the Wildcats, who upended No. 18 Notre Dame and No. 5 USF with 1-0 victories on the road to reach the BIG EAST semifinals at Red Bull Arena in Harrison, N.J.
 This marked the 'Cats first appearance in the semifinals since 1993 and VU battled St. John's for more than 75 minutes in a scoreless battle before the Red Storm notched two late goals to advance.

 VU ended the campaign with an 8-9-4 record and established a new single season school record for shutouts (nine).
 Ten starters from that unit are due to return to the lineup in 2012 and there is considerable enthusiasm about what lies ahead.
+The progress in Carlin's tenure has been steady.

 The Wildcats overcame injuries and the use of an untested freshman goalkeeper to reach the 2008 postseason, dropping a tough 2-1 decision at Providence College in the BIG EAST Tournament quarterfinal.
 They built on that in 2009, finishing with a 9-8-2 record that resulted in the program's third ever BIG EAST Tournament home game.
 Following the season, first team All-BIG EAST selection Mike Seamon was a second round draft choice of the Seattle Sounders FC.